mflatt/zuo/README.md

  * The `#lang zuo` expander is non-hygienic by default.
-It offers only a limited form of composition by having `quote-syntax` close over the enclosing module context.
+It offers only a limited form of composition by having `quote-syntax` close over the enclosing context.
 That doesn't support macro-generating macros well, but it's good enough to be useful, and it's fast.

  * The `#lang zuo/hygienic` language implements the set-of-scopes model (with no phase separation).
 It's more expressive, but also